zero fox productions | scripted

 Imagine I Hate Suzie and Younger had a drunken threesome with Ally McBeal.
 49-year old Grace Miller is tired of doing everything right.
 When her 25-year marriage to a well-known TV evangelist implodes, she decides to take a gap year from her seemingly perfect life and do all the things (and people) she never got the chance to before she got married.
 Fifty bad decisions by the time she's fifty - what could possibly go wrong?
 But what happens when life throws some curveballs that don't exactly fit her plan?
 Disgraceful examines what it really means to be 'good' and is what happens when life tries stamping you with a used-by-date but you're nowhere near ready to expire.

-television - limited series (30min) - rom com
+television - returnable series (60 min) - rom com

 The Scoop is a hilarious and sexy romantic-comedy series in the vein of popular films Notting Hill and How to Lose a Guy in Ten Days.
 In order to save her flagging career, tenacious British paparazzi photographer, Finn Delaney, goes undercover to expose a world-famous rock star hiding out in a tiny coastal town in Australia.
 When she unexpectedly falls for him and discovers his secret, she must not only hide who she really is, but decide what’s more important - the story or her heart.